HeatherSoron/demo-url-shortener/README.md

 # Implementation notes

-* To prevent XSS on *our* site (which I presume by default to be in-scope of the specs), escaping has been turned on by default in the template engine
+* To prevent XSS on *our* site (which I presume to be in-scope of the specs, by default), escaping has been turned on by default in the template engine
 * A couple places would have been a tad nicer with ajax, but it appeared non-essential, so I've elected to skip JS altogether